Incline Dumbbell Row

-The Chest Supported Dumbbell Row targets the upper back and lats while minimizing lower back involvement through chest support.
+The Incline Dumbbell Row targets the upper back and lats while minimizing lower back involvement through chest support.
+The bench eliminates torso swing so the back muscles do all the work.

 - 01